Transformer Reference

 a1B2c3D4

-Note: This transformer generated an alphanumeric string with eight characters.
+Note: This transformer generates an alphanumeric string with eight characters.

 RANDOM_INTEGER